jrpotter/notebook/notes/computation/turing.md

 %%ANKI
 Basic
-How do Turing machines and enumerators relate to one another?
+How do standard Turing machines and enumerators relate to one another?
 Back: They are equivalent to one another in power.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764620689034-->